How to Start Small Scale Paper Bag Making Manufacturing Business

 Where can I sell paper bags in India?

 Key buyers include local retail shops, supermarkets, restaurants, bakeries, pharmacies, clothing boutiques, and e-commerce packaging companies.
-Quick-commerce platforms like Blinkit and Zepto are also actively sourcing regional paper bag suppliers in 2026.
+Quick-commerce platforms like Blinkit and Zepto are also actively sourcing regional paper bag suppliers presently.